50 Incredible Things To Do in Argentina

 I’ve been to shows here and sometimes it’s hard to concentrate on them because the surroundings are just so gorgeous!

 If you can’t time your trip to catch a show, then you can take a guided tour of the theatre to gawk at the rich red tapestries, dripping chandeliers and gold leaf details.
-Guided 50-minute tours are held daily, every 15 minutes between 10am and 4.45pm.
-English tours are at 11am, 12pm and 3pm, and cost ARS$10,000 (roughly US$30 at the time of writing).
+Guided 50-minute tours are held daily, with the English tours available at 10am, 11am, 12pm, 1.30pm, 2pm and 3pm.
+Tours cost ARS$23,000 (roughly US$22 at the time of writing in January 2025).
 Book at the door or sign up online with this guided tour.

 Address: Cerrito 628